No Valid Driver’s License Attorney in Florida

 No. Orlando is home to many tourist attractions, and millions of international visitors.
 As of 2013, HB 7059 states if you are a foreigner driving in Florida, you do not need an international driver’s licence to operate a vehicle.
 You only need a valid driver’s license from your country of origin.

-What can the Traffic Law Firm do for me?
+What can the Rivas & Associates, P.A. do for me?

-The Traffic Law Firm’s experienced valid driver’s license lawyers will help you fight your case in court.
+The Rivas & Associates, P.A.’s experienced valid driver’s license lawyers will help you fight your case in court.
 We will do what we can to have your case thrown out.
 If there is no logical defense, we will use our expertise and experience to prevent you from getting a permanent criminal record.